GiovanniPicogna/GiovanniPicogna.github.io/_pages/about.md

 ========

 Welcome to my homepage.
-Since April 2016 I am a post-doc at the Ludwig-Maximilians-Universität München in the Star and Planet Formation group led by Barbara Ercolano
+Since April 2016 I am a post-doc at the Ludwig-Maximilians-Universität (Munich) in the Star and Planet Formation group led by Barbara Ercolano.

 My current research focuses on circumstellar disk evolution and dispersal due to X-ray photo-evaporation, and dust evolution in protoplanetary discs.

-I am also interested in planet formation around binary star systems and on the influence of stellar fly-bys on the formation and evolution of planetary systems.
+I am also interested in planet formation around binary star systems and on the influence of stellar flybys on the formation and evolution of planetary systems.